Rio Branco Acre, Brazil Travel Guide

 Air travel is the most common way to reach Rio Branco, connecting the city to Brazil's major hubs.
 Presidente Médici International Airport (RBR) serves Rio Branco, Acre.
 Despite its "International" name, it mainly handles domestic flights.

 No direct international flights operate to Rio Branco (RBR).
-International travelers must fly into a major Brazilian city first.
-São Paulo (GRU), Rio de Janeiro (GIG), or Brasília (BSB) are common entry points.
-From there, you will connect via a domestic flight to Rio Branco.
+International travelers must fly into a primary Brazilian city first.
+São Paulo (GRU), Rio de Janeiro (GIG), or Brasília (BSB) are common points of entry.
+Starting there, you will connect via a domestic flight to Rio Branco.

 Taxis are readily available outside the terminal, operating on a meter or fixed fare.